Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/05-intro-to-statistics-for-bioinformatics-II.md

 #### False discovery rate

-The *false discovery rate (FDR)* is a less conservative method of multiple testing correction, and can therefore be more powerful in genomics experiments, as =it will lead to fewer false-negatives, at the expense of increased false positives (compared to Bonferroni).
+The *false discovery rate (FDR)* is a less conservative method of multiple testing correction, and therefore potentially more powerful, as it will lead to fewer false-negatives, at the expense of increased false positives (compared to Bonferroni).

 FDR is defined as the proportion of false discoveries among all significant results.
-Controlling the false discovery rate at 5% means we accept 1 in 20 of the results we call significant, are actually false positives.
+Controlling the false discovery rate at 5% means we accept 1 in 20 of the results we call significant are actually false positives.

 <p align="center">
   <img src="../figures/hypo-test-3.png" height="80%" width="80%"/>